Services Provided By The Township

 - Newspapers and Magazines

-If you reside in the unincorporated areas of Norwich Township and need a recycling bin, simply call Local Waste at (614) 409-9375 to have a bin delivered or stop by the Safety Services Building at 5181 Northwest Parkway Monday through Friday between 8:00AM and 4:00PM to pick one up.
+If you reside in the unincorporated areas of Norwich Township and need a recycling cart, simply call Local Waste at (614) 409-9375 to have a wheeled cart delivered to you at no cost.
+Additional carts are available for a monthly rental fee.

 Bulk Items (bulky or heavy items)